 Because of the improvements, I have experienced from MMJ, dietary changes, and PEMF therapy, when not recovering from an injury, I have been able to exercise every day.

 My physical abilities didn’t occur overnight.
 I started with slow 5 minute walks and increased as my body allowed me.
-I keep myself accountable and offer support, encouragement, and motivation to others in The Disabled Diva’s Fitness Buddies.

 While I don’t often suffer from psoriasis breakouts, I do find relief from them with a fabulous natural soothing skin balm that has done wonders for my daughter’s eczema.
 Click here to read my review.

 To put an end to nightly leg cramps/spasms, I began applying Good Night Lotion to my feet and legs before bedtime.
 I also use it to decrease muscle tension in my neck and shoulders.
 Click here to read my review.

 I have also replaced over the counter cold and allergy medication with herbal tinctures.
 I credit these tinctures for making it possible to avoid the crud that my husband and friends caught in April.
 Click here to learn more about my favorite herbal remedies.